johnwalicki/Introduction-to-IEAM/README.md

 ## SpeedTest to MQTT containerized workload

 In this exercise, we will create a Docker containerized workload that can be deployed to an edge node running the Open Horizon agent.
 The workload can be configured as a managed service and pattern in IBM Edge Application Manager.
-It runs Speedtest periodically and sends the download bandwidth results over MQTT to Watson IoT Platform Quickstart and plots the results in a chart.
+It runs Speedtest periodically and sends the download bandwidth results over MQTT to Watson IoT Platform and plots the results in a chart.
 This example builds a small container, pushes it to your Docker Hub registry and creates a service and pattern in the IEAM exchange hub.

 The source / instructions to build the container are posted in the [ieam-speedtest-mqtt](https://github.com/johnwalicki/ieam-speedtest-mqtt) github repository, but are copied here for the lab exercise.